wafflebase/wafflebase/README.md

 # maltese

-Maltese is a simple, lightweight, and fast spreadsheet.
-It is designed to be used in large-scale data processing and analysis.
+Maltese is a simple spreadsheet for large-scale data processing and analysis.